 Polished concrete contractors also have an innate suspicion of coatings because they can be used to achieve the appearance of highly polished floors.
 Personally, I don’t have an issue with the use of coatings to achieve gloss, if that’s what the floor owner expects.
 But some “ethically challenged” contractors know how to coat a 400 grit floor to give it the appearance of a 2,000 grit floor… for a while.
 It’s said this occurs because there’s inadequate supervision on polished concrete projects.
 Really?
 Believe me, if that’s the case, the problem is not the coating.

 Regardless, the decision to use a coating (call it a “guard” if it makes you feel better) should be a function of the floor environment, and will significantly impact its maintenance requirements.

-Involving floor owners in these decisions from the outset, and throughout the installation process, will go a long way.
-A well maintained floor looks better and lasts longer.
+Involving floor owners in these decisions from the outset, and throughout the installation process, will go a long way to ensuring floor owners are prepared to maintain their floors.
+In the long run, well maintained floors look better and last longer.
 And that’s something that makes every floor owner happy.

 John Fauth is Vice President, Marketing & Business Development at ChemMasters.
 He can be reached at (440) 428-2105 or via e-mail at firstname.lastname@example.org.